ericsk/azure-serverless-hol/Labs/FaceIdentificationLab.md

    ![Creation of Azure Function Apps](Assets/Images/CreateFunctionAppResources.png)

-6. For creating the Function app:
+6. For creating the Function app:

     a.
 Set a unique name in **Name** field.